abdelrahmanmohsen123/yalla-netlob/README.md

 ## Getting Started

-To get started with FoodTogether, you will need to have a basic understanding of Laravel and how it works.
+To get started with Yalla Notlob, you will need to have a basic understanding of Laravel and how it works.
 Once you have a basic understanding, you can clone the repository from GitHub and run the necessary commands to get the application up and running.

 ## Documentation

-You can find the full documentation for FoodTogether in the GitHub repository.
+You can find the full documentation for Yalla Notlob in the GitHub repository.
 It includes instructions for setting up the application and how to use the various features.

 ## Contributing

-If you are interested in contributing to FoodTogether, you can find the code in the GitHub repository.
+If you are interested in contributing to Yalla Notlob, you can find the code in the GitHub repository.
 Pull requests are welcome.